 Now for the top.
 This holds the tube together and locks it around the pole.

-Take your 6" x 6" piece of plywood, find the dead center of it and using a compass, draw a circle that is exactly 5 7/8" in diameter.
+Take your 8" x86" piece of plywood, (or whatever wood you used) find the dead center of it and using a compass, draw a circle that is exactly the inside diameter of your tube.

 Next, you need to cut a hole in the center that is just barely bigger than the pole it is going to fit around.

 Then, you need another smaller hole that is just big enough to allow your rope (or winch cable) to pass thru.
+(This is assuming your pole has a cable/rope system).
 Locate this about half way between the edge of the disk and the pole hole.

 Finally, draw a straight line thru both the center and rope hole and then cut it in half using your jigsaw.